Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution Model: Methodology and measurements

 To enhance the spectral signal-to-noise ratio (SNR), we stack galaxies that are expected to share similar metallicities and, consequently, similar line ratios.
 Given the strong correlation in the MZR \citep[e.g.,][]{Nakajima_23,Chakraborty_24,Sarkar_25}, it is reasonable to assume that galaxies with similar stellar masses have similar metallicities.
 We divided the galaxy sample into two categories: overdense regions (clusters) and blank fields (fields), further stratified into three mass bins.
 The mass bins were uniformly spaced to ensure comparable SNRs in the resulting stacks for each bin.
 Before stacking, we subtract a polynomial continuum from each spectrum, removing potential background contamination.
 We resample our spectra to rest-frame on a common 1 \AA\ wavelength grid with flux preserved using \texttt{spectres} \citep{2017arXiv170505165C}.
-Following \citet{Wang_22}, to avoid the excessive weighting towards bright sources with stronger line fluxes, we normalized each spectrum by their measured \OIII\ flux.
-We take the median value of the normalized spectra at each wavelength grid and the uncertainty is estimated by measuring the standard deviation from 1000 bootstrap realizations of the sample.
+Following \citet{Wang_22}, to avoid the excessive weighting towards bright sources with stronger line fluxes, we normalized each spectrum by its measured \OIII\ flux.
+We take the median value of the normalized spectra at each wavelength grid, and the uncertainty is estimated by measuring the standard deviation from 1000 bootstrap realizations of the sample.

 The \Hg\ and $\OIII_{4363}$ emission lines at $6.25 < z < 6.95$ are redshifted into the F356W filter coverage.
-Fig. \ref{fig:spec_stack} presents the median-stacked 1D rest-frame spectrum for galaxies within this redshift range.
+Fig. \ref{fig:spec_stack} presents the median-stacked 1D rest-frame spectrum for all galaxies within this redshift range.
 In the stacked spectrum, we detect the $\OIII_{4363}$ auroral line at a $2\sigma$ significance level, enabling us to determine the median metallicity of the full sample using the $T_e$ method.
+We do not further measure $T_e$ for subsamples divided into mass bins or field/cluster bins, as these subsamples span redshift ranges broader than $6.25 < z < 6.95$, resulting in incomplete spectral coverage.
+The reduced sample sizes in these bins hinder reliable $\OIII_{4363}$ measurements; consequently, any observed differences between the samples are more likely driven by random noise than by environmental effects.
 The analysis is further discussed in Section \ref{sec:te}.

-\subsection{Flux Measurements}
+\subsection{Flux measurements}